robertsoli/SQL_Commands/subqueries.md

 **Derived Table Subquery** : Returns a result set that can be treated as a table - Two done

 **Correlated subqueries** : Reference one or more columns in the outer SQL statement.
-The subquery is known as a correlated subquery because the subquery is related to the outer SQL statement. -
+The subquery is known as a correlated subquery because the subquery is related to the outer SQL statement. - Two done

-**Nested subqueries** : Subqueries that are placed within another subquery.
+**Nested subqueries** : Subqueries that are placed within another subquery. -

 ---